Yarnbombing Los Angeles

 http://www.youtube.com/watch?v=nwueVd0ljlw.

-For more information feel free to contact yarnbombing18@gmail.com or visit our facebook page https://www.facebook.com/yarnbombingla/
+For more information feel free to contact [email protected] or visit our facebook page https://www.facebook.com/yarnbombingla/

-WHAT IS YBLA?
+WHO IS YBLA?

 Picture